Juan Corso

 Juan Corso (Note: His real name was likely Giovanni Michele.
 “Corso” is a real last name, but it also means “Corsair” or "Privateer" in Spanish, and so may have been an alias.
 He is best known by "Juan Corso" (also spelled Corzo, Costa, and de Costa) and period records refer to him as such.) (died 1685) was a Corsican pirate and guarda costa privateer who sailed in Spanish service, operating out of Campeche and later of Cuba.

-Corso was an eminent privateer of his era despite of the brevity of his career, taking over 50 vessels in only five years and leading raids on French and English colonies.
+Corso was an eminent privateer of his era despite the brevity of his career, taking over 50 vessels in only five years and leading raids on French and English colonies.
 According to author Benerson Little, "he was as successful as many English, French and Dutch pirates, and was more successful--and far more cruel--than many pirates who are far better known".